CBT STRATEGIES TO OVERCOME SOCIAL ANXIETY

 Cognitive Restructuring alone is not always enough to overcome our distressing hot thoughts.
 Often, cognitive restructuring is a first step in preparing for experiments (see below), where we have the opportunity to test out our hot thoughts v. our constructive attitude about a situation and ourselves.
 Sometimes we do cognitive restructuring during or after an upsetting situation so we can overcome our distress and learn from the experience.

-Learning to acknowledge and set aside your distracting and disturbing thoughts and feelings, and refocus your attention on the conversation and activity in the moment; learning to “get our of your head and into the moment” so that you can interact with others more comfortably and naturally.
+Learning to acknowledge and set aside your distracting and disturbing thoughts and feelings (treating them like background noise) and refocus your attention with curiosity on the conversation and activity in the moment; learning to “get our of your head and into the moment” so that you can interact with others more comfortably and naturally.

 Behavioral Experiments (Exposures) for Social Anxiety